Inversion-free feedforward hysteresis control using Preisach operator: Numerical evaluation

 \section{Numerical evaluation}

-The proposed controller \eqref{eq:controllaw} is numerically evaluated together with the hysteresis system plant interconnected as depicted in Fig. \ref{fig:1}.
-Both, the simulated hysteresis system $f[\cdot]$ and the one $\hat{f}[\cdot]$ involved in the designed controller use the same Preisach hysteresis operator in the differential form, see section \ref{sec:3}.
+The proposed control is evaluated numerically together with the hysteresis system plant, both interconnected as depicted in Fig. \ref{fig:1}.
+The simulated hysteresis system $f[\cdot]$ and the one involved in the designed control, i.e. $\hat{f}[\cdot]$, use the same Preisach hysteresis operator in the differential form, see section \ref{sec:3}.
 The discrete $(\beta,\alpha)$-mesh of the $400 \times 400$ size is assumed, that results in a total of 80200 hysterons, cf. \cite{ruderman2018}.
 Note that the allocated $(\beta,\alpha)$-matrix represents simultaneously the parameters space of the Preisach density function and the state-space of the binary hysterons.
-This allows for a memory and computation efficient implementation of the Preisach model, which is equally suitable for (and has been tested in) a real-time environment.
-Further details on the discretized and real-time executable Preisach hysteresis operator in the differential form can be found in the former work \cite{ruderman2010}.
-The high-gain of the internal model control loop was assigned to $K=6000$.
-This is done with respect to the reference input frequency (see below), on the one hand, and the discretization level of the Preisach operator, on the other hand.
-Recall that the latter provokes a finite quantization of the $y$ and $y^*$ signals and, thus, violate an ideal assumption of the hysteresis output to be piecewise differentiable between two consecutive reversal points.
+This allows for a memory- and computation-efficient implementation of the Preisach model, which is equally suitable for (and has been tested in) a real-time environment.
+Further details on the discretized real-time implementation in the differential form can be found in \cite{ruderman2010}.
+The high-gain of the internal model loop is assigned as $K=6000$.
+This is done with respect to the input frequency, on the one hand, and the discretization level of the Preisach operator, on the other hand.
+Recall that the latter provokes a finite quantization of $y$ and $y^*$ and, thus, violates the theoretical assumption of the hysteresis output to be piecewise differentiable between two reversal points.